 His personal website is: https://sites.google.com/view/daniel-dieckelmann.

 Learning from the Past to Predict the Future: Three Essays on Banking Crises

 Dissertation in Economics

-Prof. Dr. Max Steinhardt, Freie Universität Berlin
+First supervisor: Prof. Dr. Max Steinhardt, Freie Universität Berlin

-Prof. Dr. Matthew Baron, Cornell University
+Second supervisor: Prof. Matthew Baron, PhD, Cornell University

 Prof. Dr. Moritz Schularick, University of Bonn

 Priv.-Doz.
 Dr. Till Strohsal, Freie Universität Berlin